jphong1111/awesome-ios-developer/README.md

 ### Observer

-The observer pattern lets one object observe changes on another object.
-Apple added language-level support for this pattern in Swift 5.1 with the addition of Publisher in the Combine framework.
+~~The observer pattern lets one object observe changes on another object.
+Apple added language-level support for this pattern in Swift 5.1 with the addition of Publisher in the Combine framework.~~

+TBD

 <img src = "https://github.com/jphong1111/Useful_Swift/blob/main/Images/observer.png" />